AI-SysBio/cdiversity/README.md

 A Python library for computing clonal relationship and diversity in B cell repertoire data

 <img align="right" src="https://raw.githubusercontent.com/Aurelien-Pelissier/cdiversity/master/Images/dprofile.png" width=400>
-Advances in high-throughput sequencing technologies have enabled the high-throughput characterization of B cell receptor sequencing data, however, the accurate identification of clonally related BCR sequences remains a major challenge.
-In this study, we compare three different clone identification methods on both simulated and experimental data, and investigate their impact on the characterization of B cell diversity.
-We find that different methods may lead to different clonal definitions, which in turn can affect the quantification of clonal diversity in repertoire data.
-Interestingly, we find the Shannon entropy to be overall the most robust diversity index in regards to different clonal identification.
-[1].
+Advances in high-throughput sequencing technologies have enabled the high-throughput characterization of B cell receptor sequencing data.
+Still, the accurate identification of clonally related BCR sequences remains a difficult challenge.
+Importantly, different methods may lead to different clonal definitions, which in turn can affect the quantification of clonal diversity in repertoire data [1].
+This library provide the users different tools and metrics to (i) group Bcell repertoires into clonal groups and (2) compute diversity indices and diversity profiles from the obtained groups.

 &nbsp;